rafi1114/MMMRN_ML_Lectures_Beginner/README.md

 Feel free to explore the repository, follow along with the tutorials, and enhance your understanding of machine learning and deep learning through these fun and interactive examples.

+## Contributing
+We welcome contributions from the community!
+If you'd like to contribute, please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Commit your changes (git commit -m 'Add some feature').
+Push to the branch (git push origin feature-branch).
+Open a pull request.

+## License
+This repository is licensed under the MIT License.
+See the LICENSE file for more details.

+## Contact
+For any questions or inquiries, please contact me via mrafi.rafi0@gmail.com